eastgenomics/eris/panel_requests/README.md

 - PA: PanelApp (website at https://panelapp.genomicsengland.co.uk/)
 - TD: NHS England National Genomic Test Directory (website at https://www.england.nhs.uk/publication/national-genomic-test-directories/)

+Descriptions of the various gene and region metadata attributes can be found in the online PanelApp handbook at https://panelapp.genomicsengland.co.uk/media/files/PanelApp_Handbook_V18_120210506.pdf.

 ## Create or update database models
 Make any changes to the models.py file, then execute:
 ```sh